Jonas Poole

-Jonas Poole (bap.
-1566 - 1612) was an early 17th-century English explorer and sealer, and was significant in the history of whaling.
-He served aboard vessels sent by the Muscovy Company on sealing voyages to Bear Island in 1604, 1605, 1606, 1608, and 1609.
+Jonas Poole (baptised 1566 - 1612) was an early 17th-century English explorer and sealer, and was significant in the history of whaling.
+He served aboard vessels sent by the Muscovy Company on sealing voyages to Bear Island in the Svalbard archipelago, now owned by Norway, in 1604, 1605, 1606, 1608, and 1609.
 In 1607 he was among the sailors sent to the New World to establish Jamestown.
 He returned from his final voyage in 1612.
 Shortly later, he was murdered in a location between Ratcliff in Tower Hamlets and London.

 Voyages to Bear Island, 1604-1609

 He served aboard vessels sent by the Muscovy Company on sealing voyages to Bear Island in 1604, 1605, 1606, 1608, and 1609.
 In 1607 he was among the sailors sent to the New World to establish Jamestown, in particular being one of the two dozen colonists led by Captain Christopher Newport that explored the upper James River in a pinnace as far as the falls near present-day Richmond, Virginia in late May of that year.
 In 1606 he was given command of a 20-ton pinnace.
 In 1608 he piloted the ship Paul, and in 1609 he was master of the ship Lioness.